iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/03-mint-new-alias.md

 const protocolInfo = await client.protocolInfo();
 ```

-## Define the genesis Alias Output
+## Define the Genesis Alias Output

-The genesis (initial) Alias Output needed to mint our Alias can be defined as follows:
+You can define the genesis (initial) Alias Output to mint your Alias with the following snippet:

 ```typescript
 const initialAliasId = new Uint8Array(new ArrayBuffer(32));